 1. Expanding Your Digital Technology and Capabilities

 More and more companies are making way for eCommerce.
-While small manufacturers have traditionally built their business based on relationships and in-person meetings, today’s customers research products online and make even large-scale purchasing decisions without interfacing with sales reps.
+While small manufacturers have traditionally built their businesses based on relationships and in-person meetings, today’s customers research products online and make even large-scale purchasing decisions without interfacing with sales reps.
 Digitizing your customer-facing storefront can help you get discovered by more prospects and bring in new orders.

 To compete with larger entities, small manufacturers also find it necessary to transition their warehouse to digital technology.
 Today’s tech offers the potential to cut lead times and boost profitability.
 For example, your warehouse could invest in an enterprise resource planning (ERP) or warehouse management system.
 Both software platforms are designed to not only automate and digitize your operations but help your employees increase their productivity.